• Skip to primary navigation

 IKEA in the US sells plant based, veggie and chicken meatballs as well as the regular pork/beef based meatballs.

-To make my meatball sauce for vegetarian diners, look for a veggie based meatballs and swap the chicken stock in the sauce for vegetable stock instead.
+To make this delicious sauce for vegetarian diners, look for a veggie based meatballs and swap the chicken stock in the sauce for vegetable stock instead.

 This recipe can be easily adapted for dairy-free or vegan diners.
 Firstly opt for a plant based vegan "meatball".
 Then replace the chicken stock with vegetable stock and the heavy cream for a plant based vegan cream.

-Fresh dill is used to flavor the creamy mustard meatball sauce, however you can use other herbs like thyme or parsley.
+Fresh dill is used to flavor the creamy mustard meatball sauce, however you can use other fresh herbs like thyme or parsley.
+I would avoid dried dill since it won't give the same flavor.

 Tips For Making Sauce for Meatballs